deis/example-java-jetty/README.md

 Use the following command to create an application on an existing Deis formation.

 	$ deis create --formation=<formationName> --id=<appName>
-	Creating application... done, created yearly-pendulum
+	Creating application... done, created <appName>
 	Git remote deis added

 If an ID is not provided, one will be auto-generated for you.

 ## Deploy your Application

-Use `git push` to deploy your application.
+Use `git push deis master` to deploy your application.

 	$ git push deis master
 	Counting objects: 48, done.